Skip to main content

 Property Tax Relief for Seniors in Utah

-If you may lose your home over taxes, act on these today
+If you may lose your home over taxes

-• If the tax is already delinquent: Ask the county treasurer the same day whether there is any settlement, deferral, or other delinquent-tax option that can stop added costs or tax-sale action while your case is reviewed.
+• If the tax is already delinquent: Ask the county treasurer whether there is a settlement, deferral, partial-payment, or other delinquent-tax option that can stop added costs while your case is reviewed.

-• If you need hands-on help with forms or language access: Call 211 Utah or find your local Area Agency on Aging through Utah Aging & Adult Services and ask for help gathering papers and contacting the county.
+• If you need hands-on help: Call 211 Utah or find your local office through the aging office locator.
+Ask for help gathering papers and calling the county.

 Fastest ways to lower a Utah property tax bill